Are you looking to spend 10 days in Vietnam? This South-East Asian country must be one of the world’s most fascinating travel destinations.

 How to Visit Ninh Binh

-It is easy to visit the Ninh Binh area independently by catching either a train or a taxi from Hanoi.
+It is easy to get from Hanoi to Ninh Binh independently by catching either a train, bus or taxi.
 Once you are in the area the main sights are fairly spread out so you will either need to arrange transport in a vehicle or hire a bicycle.

 If you prefer you can arrange a two-day tour from Hanoi which will take care of all the logistics for you and takes you to all the main sights above and includes all your meals, accommodation and boat rides.